1Funso/BMI-check/README.md

 ## Validator Testing <a name="validator"></a>

-The Python code in the program has been checked using a PEP8 validator and it passed with no significant issues.
+The Python code in the program has been checked using the Code Institute PEP8 validator and it passed with no issues.

 ## Deployment <a name="deployment"></a>